Yunhan-Zheng/WeatherOnTheRoad/README.md

 # WeatherOnTheRoad
-A weather forecast website based on JSON data from Weather Underground
+A weather forecast website with JSON data loaded from Weather Underground